bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

 = 2.16.1 =
+Fixes missing maps by removing spaces in the JavaScript which some themes turn into paragraphs

+= 2.16.1 =
 Updates default Leaflet to 1.6.0